Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Introduction

 With advancements in CF, such as deep neural networks \cite{wang2021dcnv2, cheng2016widedeeplearning}, message passing \cite{he2020lightgcn,wang2019neural, ju2024does}, and loss function design \cite{wu2022ssm, li2023revisiting, wang2022towards}, the computational demands to train CF models has risen considerably \cite{wang2019neural,he2020lightgcn,wang2022towards}.
 These demands are further exacerbated as the number of users and items increases, leading to a considerable rise in training time \cite{sun2022survey}.
 The challenge of scaling to large user and item sets is most apparent in modern loss functions, where recent losses, such as DirectAU \cite{wang2022towards} and MAWU \cite{li2023revisiting}, scale quadratically with the number of users and items.
 However, it is also well known that computationally heavy losses, such as DirectAU, MAWU, and Sampled Softmax (SSM)~\cite{wu2022ssm} significantly out-perform lighter losses, such as Bayesian Personalized Ranking (BPR) \cite{rendle2009bpr}.
-To manage the computational cost, compromises are often made on either the system's parameterization or architecture, however this also risks reducing personalization and overall performance \cite{ghaemmaghami2022learning, hu2020lsh, das2021cluster}.
-Thus, maintaining high performance while reducing computational burden presents a significant challenge in modern CF systems.
+Managing computational costs in CF systems often involves compromises which can reduce personalization and overall performance \cite{ghaemmaghami2022learning, hu2020lsh, das2021cluster}.
+Consequently, achieving high performance while minimizing computational burden remains a significant challenge.

 Focusing on loss function design, previous work has highlighted that many CF losses, including BPR, SSM, and DirectAU, differ primarily by their regularization strength \cite{li2023revisiting}.
 Moreover, this regularization is largely related to the number of negative samples considered during training.
 Thus, it would appear that the trade-off between performance and run-time is fundamental, given more negative samples incurs a higher computational overhead.
 However, we question if it is possible to attain a cheaper proxy for negative sampling that can be leveraged as an alternative regularization during training.
-To answer this question, we focus on the one shared aspect amongst all of the aforementioned designs: \textit{the user and item embedding matrices}.
+To answer this question, we focus on the one shared aspect among all of the aforementioned designs: \textit{the user and item embedding matrices}.
 This then leads us to consider a more fundamental question:

 By identifying such properties, we are able to examine why certain learned matrices perform better than others, and elucidate candidate matrix properties that can be leveraged as priors on the training process to improve embedding quality.